 Q: But I gave the Payroll Department all of my information…

-Q: Why does the Actors Fund have my Coogan Funds?
+Q: Why does the Entertainment Community Fund have my Coogan Funds?

 Q: How do I claim my funds?